makeworld-the-better-one/fmrl/spec.md

 Any fields that do not appear here have an undefined meaning and purpose and SHOULD be ignored by clients.

 Missing fields are equivalent to the zero/empty value for the field.
 For example, having no `"status"` field is equivalent to `"status": ""`.
+The same goes for the JSON `null` value, it is equivalent to an empty string, or number zero, etc.

 All fields are optional.